NJIT-CS490-SP21/project2-mr744/README.md

 4) Now you should be able to open two tabs and play the game!

 ### Setting up Our Database (PostgresSql)
+---

+#### About
+PostgresSql is an open-source relational database management system which is also SQL compliance.
+We will be using this as our database to store the usernames and scores of the respective players.

 #### Installation
 1) `sudo yum install postgresql postgresql-server postgresql-devel postgresql-contrib postgresql  docs`